grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Figuring this out required nothing more than reading their fate from the wall of dials and gauges in front of them, with their spindly little black fingers all creeping slowly one way or another, depending on what each was tasked with monitoring.
 The individual parts the dials had to play all came together in a symphony that marked time toward some unknown end.
 It could be their doom, as Bastian had been saying, but Percy preferred to leave the end result as an unknown.
 She just needed to know the _rate_ at which they were headed toward it.

 Each gauge represented a variable in the equation that controlled whether they lived or died: speed, battery charge, battery drain rate, the status of the trim tanks, course, rudder, ship angle, dive plane angle...
 Every metric mattered, but as in every equation, some variables weighed more than others.
-The two that mattered most to Captain Percy were the depth-of-ship gauge --- which featured in most submarine maneuvers --- and the depth-under-keel, which told them how far below the ocean bottom was.
+The two that mattered most to Percy were the depth-of-ship gauge --- which featured in most submarine maneuvers --- and the depth-under-keel, which told them how far below the ocean bottom was.
 It rarely factored into a submarine maneuver, at least in the deep ocean.

 The depth of the boat was slowly, slowly increasing.
 Percy stared at the black line of the needle on the dial and willed it to stay still.
 She was pretty sure Gregory and Bastian were doing the same.
 But it never stopped its shaky wavering, and it persistently made gains towards the deep end of the dial.
 It had already crept three quarters of the way around --- on a dial that was graduated in such a way that the far end, where its tiny steel bounding needle poked up, was theoretically deeper than the boat could survive.
 If the needle ever tapped that pin, no one would be alive to see it happen.